 Just remember, when you make your pitch, be clear and concise.
 If you’re too vague, you’ll get ignored, and if you’re proposal is a novel, you’ll be ignored.

-*Upwork is changing their "connects" plan in May of 2019 taking away the free ones.
+*Upwork is changing their “connects” plan in May of 2019 taking away the free ones.
 Now you will either need to pay $14.99 month for their Freelancer Plus plan that gives you 70 each month, or you will need to pay as you go at $0.15 cents each.
 This is sure to change many more times as well.

 Aside from actually getting offers, vetting potential clients is by far the most important thing to worry about.
 You absolutely want to make sure both you and the client are 100% in agreement to what a successful gig completion would look like.